-There are a lot of ways to move photos from your iPhone to your Mac
+Send your favorite photos from your iPhone to your Mac with ease!

 Use iCloud Photo Library

 One of the easiest methods to transfer photos from your iPhone to your Mac, with no cables required, is to turn on iCloud Photos.
-When this is enabled, you should be able to access all of the photos and videos that you have across all of your devices — including iPhone, iPad, and Mac.
+When this is enabled, you should be able to access all of the photos and videos that you have across all of your devices — including the best iPad, iPhone, and Mac.

 However, you will need to have enough storage space in your iCloud account, which you may not have.
-Apple provides 5GB of free space for every iCloud account, which is hardly anything these days.
-If you want to use iCloud Photos, you may need to upgrade your iCloud storage plan, which starts at $2.99 a month for 200GB, or you can get 2TB for $9.99 a month.
+Apple provides 5GB of free space for every iCloud account, which is like nothing these days.
+If you want to use iCloud Photos, you may need to consider which iCloud storage plan you should get, which start at $0.99 a month for 50GB, $2.99 for 200GB, or you can get 2TB for $9.99 a month.
+There are also Apple One bundles, which get you iCloud storage on top of other Apple services like Apple Arcade, Apple News+, Apple Fitness, and more.

 The 2TB option can also be shared with up to six others through Family Sharing.
 For most individuals, the 200GB should suffice.
 However, you should keep in mind that this iCloud storage is not just for iCloud Photos — it's for everything you store in iCloud, including iCloud backups, which can take up quite a bit of space.

 To use iCloud Photos for importing your photos over to your Mac from your iPhone, you'll first need to make sure that all of your devices have iCloud Photos enabled.